John Collier Frederick Hopkins

 John Collier Frederick Hopkins (12 May 1898 in Stamford Hill, Greater London – 1 October 1981 in Maughold, Isle of Man) was a British mycologist.
-He was the son of William Henry Hopkins and Edith Eliza Hopkins.
+After serving in the Royal Air Force during World War I, he worked as a plant scientist in Africa for a number of years.
+He became the Chief Botanist of Southern Rhodesia (present day Zimbabwe) and later the Director of the Commonwealth Mycological Institute, London.